REFORMATION IN CHURCH LEADERSHIP

 The virile and indomitable New Testament Church which turned the then world upside down and confounded all her adversaries was a product of Servant-Leadership.

-Likewise, today’s spiritual weak, lukewarm, corrupt, worldly and immoral Church is a product of the present popular and celebrated “Egocentric-Leadership” in the Church.
+Likewise, today’s spiritual weak, lukewarm, worldly and self-centred Church is a product of the present popular and celebrated “Egocentric-Leadership” in the Church.

 We certainly need to take a closer look at Jesus and the early apostles’ leadership style with a view of discovering and understanding the true meaning, nature and goals of servant-leadership.